- Stock: Actual shares of a company.

 Generally speaking, your company will require you to pay both the strike and the tax withholding for the increase

 NSQO ordinary income has similar tax jurisdiction rules as RSUs.

 ISOs are similar to NQSOs.
-However, if you hold the stock at least two years after exercising, you receive
+However, if you don't sell the stock until at least 2 years after your initial grant AND a year after exercising, you receive

-favorable tax treatment (deferal of paying taxes and move income being long-term capital gain):
+favorable tax treatment (deferral of paying taxes and move income being long-term capital gain):

 - Pay the NQSO’s strike price

 - Receive a single stock share with basis at strike price.